MARKET SNAPSHOT: Dow Industrials Shrug Off Worries, Propelled By Energy-sector Rebound

 See: MarketWatch's economic calendar (http://www.marketwatch.com/economy-politics/calendars/economic)

+Shares of other retailers, such as Macy's Inc. and Kohl's Corp were also sharply higher as industry executives were speaking at the Goldman Sachs Global Retailing Conference.

-Stock movers: U.S.-listed shares of Trivago NV(TRVG) plunged 21% after the German hotel search platform cut its guidance (http://www.marketwatch.com/story/german-hotel-search-site-trivago-issues-profit-warning-shares-tumble-18-premarket-2017-09-06), saying earnings for the third quarter and full year would be lower than previously expected.
+U.S.-listed shares of Trivago NV(TRVG) plunged 16% after the German hotel search platform cut its guidance (http://www.marketwatch.com/story/german-hotel-search-site-trivago-issues-profit-warning-shares-tumble-18-premarket-2017-09-06), saying earnings for the third quarter and full year would be lower than previously expected.

 Voyager Therapeutics Inc.(VYGR) soared 17.5% after the drugmaker announced positive trial results for a treatment for advanced Parkinson's disease.

-Shares of Hewlett Packard Enterprise Co.(HPE) slipped less than 1%.
-The company late Tuesday reported earnings that beat forecasts (http://www.marketwatch.com/story/hewlett-packard-enterprise-beats-on-earnings-after-spin-off-shares-gain-2017-09-05) after the spinoff of some software assets.
+Shares of Hewlett Packard Enterprise Co.(HPE) fell 3% even as the company late Tuesday reported earnings that beat forecasts (http://www.marketwatch.com/story/hewlett-packard-enterprise-beats-on-earnings-after-spin-off-shares-gain-2017-09-05) after the spinoff of some software assets.

 Other markets:Asian stocks (http://www.marketwatch.com/story/nikkei-hits-4-month-low-as-asian-markets-continue-selloff-2017-09-05) closed mainly lower, while European stocks continued lower (http://www.marketwatch.com/story/european-stocks-head-for-3rd-straight-loss-as-irma-weighs-on-insurers-2017-09-06) for a third straight day.